viaplay/dashing-docker/README.md

 Notice the two changes made here, first we replaced the deamon switch (-d) with the tty switch (-t) which pipes the std in and std out to your terminal.

+You now end up as a root user in the docker container and can do simple things like ls, cd and more.
+More complex things can be achieved after a `apt-get install` of one or more software(s) of choice.

+### Stop the container
+Stopping a running container is possible via the docker api.
+If only one instance of this container is running this command will stop it:

+	sudo docker stop `sudo docker ps |grep viaplay/dashing-docker |cut -d\  -f1`

 ## Change the sample to your dashing project
 It's as easy as pointing out another folder in the startup script.
 Change the path between the -v and the first colon to the folder where your dashing project lies.

+	$ sudo docker run -i -d -p 3030:3030 -v /your/path/to/dashing-proj:/dashboard:ro viaplay/dashing

 Copy or rewrite the start.sh script in the sample dashboard folder, it has to be in your dashing folder.
 It's purpose is to activate the dashing service.

+This is the default content of the start.sh file:

+	cd dashboard
+	bundle
+	dashing start

+You can also completely change the volume mapping but you have to change the start.sh accordingly.

+## Use the docker image for development

+If you feel ready to use the docker image for development you have to change `:ro` to `:rw` before starting it.

+	$ sudo docker run -i -t -p 3030:3030 -v `pwd`/dashboard:/dashboard:rw viaplay/dashing bash